neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 ### Transfer Learn the Model

-The following command will use the 90% pruned BERT model from the SparseZoo and fine-tune it on the SST2 dataset, resulting in a model that achieves an F1 of 88.5% on the validation set.
+The following command will use the 90% pruned BERT model from the SparseZoo and fine-tune it on the SST2 dataset, resulting in a model that achieves an accuracy of 92% on the validation set.
 Keep in mind that the `--distill_teacher` argument is set to pull a dense SST2 model from the SparseZoo.
 If you trained a dense teacher with the command from above, update the script to use `--distill_teacher ./dense_obert-text_classification_sst2`.

 ```bash
 sparseml.transformers.text_classification \